-CBT Comparable PBT Accommodation PBT Administration Guidelines 4d Calculation Device (on Calculator Sections of Mathematics Assessments) (SR/PNP Reference is not applicable) Calculation Device (on Calculator Sections of Mathematics Assessments) After Testing: Student responses generated using an electronic braille note-taker must be transcribed verbatim by a Test Administrator into the student's standard test booklet or answer document.
+Comparable mmodation PBT Accommodation PBT Administration Guidelines 4d Calculation Device (on Calculator Sections of Mathematics Assessments) (SR/PNP Reference is not applicable) Calculation Device (on Calculator Sections of Mathematics Assessments) After Testing: Student responses generated using an electronic braille notetaker must be transcribed verbatim by a Test Administrator into the student's standard test booklet or answer document.
 Only transcribed responses will be scored.
 Responses must be transcribed either by a teacher of the visually impaired or a Test Administrator supervised by a teacher of the visually impaired.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Test Administrators are responsible for collecting all noncorable student work created using assistive technology devices.
+Test Administrators are responsible for collecting all nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
-Before Testing: Allowable calculators for the calculator sections: Grade 6-7: Four-function with square root and percentage functions.
+Before Testing: Allowable calculators for the calculator accommodation on calculator sections: Grades 3-5: Four-function with square root and percentage functions.
 Grade 6-7: Four-function with square root and percentage functions.
 Grade 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to a grade-level calculator).
-High School: Graphing calculators with functionalities consistent with T1-84 or similar models (Student may also bring a scientific calculator or a four-function with square root and percentage functions with square root and percentage function with square root and percentage functions with square root and percentage functions).

-Comparable mmodation PBT Accommodation PBT Administration Guidelines During Testing: A student uses a sepcific calculation device (e.g., large key, talking, or other adapted calculator) other than the embedded gradelevel calculator on the calculator section of the mathematics assessments.
+During Testing: A student uses a specific calculation device (e.g., large key, talking, or other adapted calculator) other than the embedded grade-level calculator on the calculator section of the mathematics assessments.
 If a talking calculator is used, the student must use headphones or be tested in a separate setting.

-4e Calculation Device and Mathematics Tools (on Non-Calculator Sections of Mathematics Assessments) (SR/PNP Reference BS) Calculation Device and Mathematics Tools (on Non-Calculator Sections of Mathematics Assessments) Purpose: The purpose of the calculation device on the non-calculator sections accommodation is to provide access for students with a disability that severely limits or prevents their ability to perform basic calculations (i.e., student is unable to perform single-digit addition, subtraction, multiplication, or division).
-Specific guidelines for determining if this accommodation would appropriate for a specific student, see the next page.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines 4e Calculation De and Mathemat Tools (on Non-Calcul Sections of Mathematics Assessments) (SR/PNP Refere BV) tics Mathematics Tools (on Non-Calculator Sections of Mathematics Assessments) Purpose: The purpose of the calculation device on the non-calculator sections accommodation is to provide access for students with a disability that severely limits or prevents their ability to perform basic calculations (i.e., student is unable to perform single-digit addition, subtraction, multiplication, or division).
+Specific guidelines for determining if this accommodation would be appropriate for a specific student, see the next page.
 For these students, a calculation device may be used on the non-calculator AND calculator sections of the mathematics assessments.
 The IEP or 504 plan must specify which device(s) or manipulatives.
 Identification for SR/PNP: Student's SR/PNP must have Calculation Device and Mathematics Tools on Non-Calculator Sections selected.
 Any mathematical tools not included on the list may require state assessment office approval, depending on state policies.
 Check with your district/state contact if you have questions.
-Allowable calculators for the calculator accommodation on non-calculator sections: Grade 3-5: Four-function with square root and percentage functions.
+Allowable calculators for the calculator accommodation on non-calculator sections: Grades 3-5: Four-function with square root and percentage functions.
 Grade 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to a grade-level calculator).